receptron/mulmocast-vision/Style.md

 ```
 executes tests/design.ts

+A directory will be created under ~/Documents/mulmocast-vision/, and 80 HTML and PNG files will be generated inside it.

 ```
 const handler = new htmlPlugin({ outputDir, rootDir, templateOptions: { htmlTemplateFile: "tailwind-sea", headerStyle: darkStyle}, htmlDir: "html"});
 ```